HomeGuidesAPI ReferenceRelease notes

 QUEUE_ARN=$(aws sqs get-queue-attributes --queue-url $QUEUE_URL --attribute-names QueueArn --output text --query 'Attributes.QueueArn')

-• The policy is configured and applied to the SQS queue, detailing the permissions around how the bucket can interact with the queue.
+• The policy is configured and applied to the SQS queue, detailing how the bucket can interact with the queue.

 cat <<EOF > /tmp/${QUEUE_NAME}-policy.json